 - It is lawfully constituted under the law in force in St. Lucia.

-The requirement to be lawfully constituted under the laws of St. Lucia can be met by setting up an international business company under the International Business Companies Act or establishing a trust registered as an international trust under the International Trusts Act.
+The requirement to be lawfully constituted under the laws of St. Lucia can be met by setting up an IBC under the International Business Companies Act or establishing an International Trust under the International Trusts Act.

-The International Business Companies Act prescribes a very efficient protocol for international business companies, which can be incorporated on the same day that the constitutional documents (the Memorandum and Articles of Association) are filed with the Registrar of Companies.
-The same applies to international trusts.
+The International Business Companies Act prescribes a very efficient protocol for IBC's (and Trusts), which are both tax-exempt entities and can be incorporated on the same day that the constitutional documents (the Memorandum and Articles of Association) are filed with the Registrar of Companies.

 Dual Registration Possible

-Where a Private Mutual Fund is registered under the law of a jurisdiction other than St. Lucia, it may apply for registration if it satisfies the following requirements:
+Where a Private Mutual Fund is registered in jurisdiction other than St. Lucia, it may apply for registration if it satisfies the following requirements: